2013–14 Persian Gulf Cup

 The 2013–14 Persian Gulf Cup (also known as Iran Pro League) was the 31st season of Iran's Football League and 13th as Iran Pro League since its establishment in 2001.
 Esteghlal were the defending champions.
 The season featured 14 teams from the 2012–13 Persian Gulf Cup and two new teams promoted from the 2012–13 Azadegan League: Esteghlal Khuzestan and Gostaresh both as champions.
 The league started on 24 July 2013 and ended on 11 April 2014.
 Foolad won the Pro League title for the second time in their history (total second Iranian title).
+Tractor Sazi's Karim Ansarifard's was the top scorer with 14 goals.

 Changes

 Number of the teams

 2013–14 Iran Pro League were the first season since 2006 that 16 teams participated in the competition.
 In the previous season, 18 teams participated in the league.

 Rules and regulations

 The Iranian football clubs who participate in 2013–14 Iran Pro League were allowed to have up to maximum 38 players (including up to maximum 4 non-Iranian players) in their player lists, which will be categorized in the following groups: